Post thumbnail

 Decouple CD from your source control.

-By nature the CI is more strongly coupled to source control.
+By nature, the CI is more strongly coupled to source control.
 Services are built from the code.
-On the other hand CD is more coupled to the way your handle release.
-The idea is to have 1 more level of abstraction between your code and your production.
+On the other hand, CD is more coupled to the way you handle release.
+The idea is to have one more level of abstraction between your code and your production.

-Some applications may also come from different kind of sources that you don't control directly.
+Some applications may also come from different kinds of sources that you don't control directly.
 It may be another vendor or an open source component.

 This is also a discussion that will be important in the context of Microservices.
-One of the key aspect of Microservices are their ability to be deployed independently.
-Repositories for monolitic application, containers and cloud functions can be different.
+One of the key aspects of Microservices is their ability to be deployed independently.
+Repositories for monolithic applications, containers, and cloud functions can be different.

 Handle multiple environments